Slack V2 Integration Guide | PagerDuty

 OAuth ScopeSlack DescriptionPagerDuty Request Reason

-app_mentions:readView messages that directly mention @pagerduty in conversations that the app is in.Used for interactions with PagerDuty bot and responding to commands.
+app_mentions:readView messages that directly mention @pagerduty in conversations that the app is in.Used for interactions with the PagerDuty bot and responding to commands.

 chat:writeSend messages as @pagerduty.Used to post incident notifications to channels in Slack.